 Whether you're for the war, against the war, you’ve got to be for the troops either way.
 So I personally recognize the sacrifices that were made by our folks now and over the years.
 Many decades people have made sacrifices to make this democracy what it is.
 Well said.
 And then that brings us to my job, as a lawyer, to represent people and try to help them through the system.
 Make it easy for them and at my office that's what we do.
 As you know, we return every phone call within one business day and when people call and they have questions we have answers.
 And we're talking today about damages in a personal injury claim.
 How do you determine how much somebody's case is worth?
 And what you do is, there are instructions from a judge and these instructions have been created over the years, many years, and they've said let's take a look at what juries look at and let's try to determine the most rational way to figure out how much somebody is entitled to as a result of an injury.

-So that's great you've got a security blanket there and if you're in a car accident, you're injured you can't work you've got a security blanket.
+So that's great you have got a security blanket there and if you're in a car accident, you are injured you cannot work you have a security blanket.
 What you need is a lawyer to represent you concerning your pain and suffering from something like that.
 So you get hit by a drunk driver, you get rear-ended, you can sometimes you can have a pedestrian and I've handled all of these cases in my office.
 We have a team a smaller team in our office.
 We try to say we treat every client like family and and we treat people the way we want to be treated.
-And I'm happy to answer some calls today if people want to call in and if they don't get through to our lines they can always call me at my office at 839-3939 and we're available.
-My website is calljed.com and I've got some information there.
+And I'm happy to answer some calls today if people want to call in and if they don't get through to our lines they can always call me at my office at 716-839-3939 and we're available.
+My website is calljed.com and I have got some information there.

 So when we're talking about the value of injuries we're looking at how much time someone misses from work and then we try to determine what their pain and suffering is or their loss of enjoyment of life.
 In New York there's a specific charge that the judges and the juries talk and talk about and hear and it's your inability to enjoy life like you used to.
 You like to go out and walk your dog and you can't walk around Delaware Park anymore then you can't walk around Delaware Park and there's a value to that.
 And what it is is what a judge or a jury may think it is or what we negotiate on your behalf and I've got the experience of handling many many cases over many years over a decade.
 I've just been handling serious injury cases to have a pretty good feel for what the cases are worth and to try to make the best out of every particular case that I can.
 I didn't realize that it really started with the judge that's interesting to me.